 My pregnancy hair loss

-At Hair Solved we believe that we understand hair loss in all its forms, not just because of our many years of experience working with women of all ages and with all hair loss conditions, but because many of our team have very personal experiences of the conditions we frequently see in our Salons.
-Our Regional Director, Natalie, recently returned from maternity leave and is keen to share her experience of Postpartum Hair Loss.
+At Hair Solved we believe that we understand hair loss in all its forms.
+Not just because of our many years of experience working with women of all ages and with all hair loss conditions.
+But because many of our team have very personal experiences of the conditions we frequently see in our Salons.
+Our Regional Director, Natalie, recently returned from maternity leave and is keen to share her experience of Postpartum hair loss after her pregnancy.

 “Many women experience changes in hair texture and growth during pregnancy.
 Hormones can make your hair grow faster and fall out less, but these hair changes aren’t usually permanent,” Natalie says.